 For now, the concept is still relatively unheard of in Asia, but Ada has plans to launch it in other cosmopolitan Asian cities.

 “Hong Kong is the worst with recycling,” she says, referring to the city’s double-digit growth in plastic bottle sales.
-Unlike Canada or Japan, which have very developed recycling programs and facilities, Hong Kong still has a long way to go.
+Unlike Canada or Japan, which have very developed recycling programs and facilities, we still has a long way to go.
 The plastic bag levy in 2015 was a good move, but a plastic bottle charge has yet to be implemented like in more developed recycling countries.

 Besides overseeing the strategic development of Urban Spring, Ada is also an active speaker and consultant on sustainability, and a mentor for social enterprise associations in Hong Kong.

-It’s clear that she’s serious about the cause, having taken a pledge against waste of all kind whether it’s plastic straws, coffee caps or even those ubiquitous packs of tissue paper that all Hong Kongers carry (instead, Ada carries a colourful, checked handkerchief).
+It’s clear that she’s serious about the cause, having taken a pledge against waste of all kind whether it’s plastic straws, coffee lids or even those ubiquitous packs of tissue paper that all Hong Kongers carry (instead, Ada carries a colourful, checked handkerchief).

-If you, too, are concerned about the proliferation of plastics in Hong Kong, here are three things you can do to help:
+If you, too, are concerned about the proliferation of single-use plastics in Hong Kong, here are three things you can do to help: